 7. Slowly peel the paper away.

 8. Remove the botanicals from the plate.
-If there are any small plant parts left on the plate you can remove them with, for example, a tweezer.
+If there are any small plant parts left on the plate you can remove them with tweezers.

 Drying time

-9. Take a sip of water (or maybe something else more tasty) and let the paint dry completely before you add next layer of paint.
+9. Take a sip of tea (or maybe something else more tasty) and let the paint dry completely before you add next layer of paint.

 Add one more layer of paint